 These healthy Whole Wheat Pumpkin Pancakes are a part of our family’s regular breakfast rotation for good reason.
 They have sneaky vegetables (i.e. pumpkin this time) and 100% whole grain in them but retain their light, fluffy texture.

 2 tablespoons brown sugar (or 12 drops liquid stevia)

-- 4 teaspoons melted butter or coconut oil, plus more for greasing skillet
+4 teaspoons avocado oil or melted butter/coconut oil, plus more for greasing skillet

-- Pour the wet ingredients into the dry ingredients.
-Whisk together just until smooth, but do not over mix.
+Combine: Pour the wet ingredients into the dry ingredients.
+Stir together just until smooth, but do not over mix!

-- Using 1/3 cup batter per pancake, cook in a greased skillet on medium temperature until bubbles form on the surface.
+Cook Pancakes: Preheat a large skillet over medium heat.
+Grease the pan with cooking spray or butter.
+Using 1/3 cup batter per pancake, cook until bubbles form on the surface.
 Then flip and cook until golden brown.

 Freeze For Later: Fully cook and cool.
 Freezer in single layers, divided by parchment or wax paper, in a gallon-sized freezer bag or container.
 Squeeze out all the excess air, seal tightly, and freeze.

 Prepare From Frozen: Pop them in the toaster.
 Then microwave for about 20 second intervals, as needed to heat through.